 Housing Index in China averaged 4.71 percent from 2011 until 2020, reaching an all time high of 12.60 percent in November of 2016 and a record low of -6.10 percent in March of 2015.
 This page provides the latest reported value for - China Newly Built House Prices YoY Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 China Newly Built House Prices YoY Change - data, historical chart, forecasts and calendar of releases - was last updated on September of 2020. source: National Bureau of Statistics of China

-Housing Index in China is expected to be 8.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Housing Index in China to stand at 6.50 in 12 months time.
-In the long-term, the China Newly Built House Prices YoY Change is projected to trend around 6.00 percent in 2020, according to our econometric models.
+Housing Index in China is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Housing Index in China to stand at 6.20 in 12 months time.
+In the long-term, the China Newly Built House Prices YoY Change is projected to trend around 6.60 percent in 2021 and 7.50 percent in 2022, according to our econometric models.